KostiganSavin/otus-dclnt/README.md

 ### Contributing

-To contribute, [pick an issue](https://github.com/devmanorg/fiasko_bro/issues) to work on and leave a comment saying that you've taken the issue.
+To contribute, [pick an issue](https://github.com/KostiganSavin/otus-dclnt/issues) to work on and leave a comment saying that you've taken the issue.
 Don't forget to mention when you want to submit the pull request.

-You can read more about contribution guidelines [in the docs](http://fiasko-bro.readthedocs.io/en/latest/contributing.html)

 ### Launch tests
 `python -m pytest`